Issues

 -

-We need to ensure that Coloradans, especially in the 5th district, have the right to clean air and water and the greatest protections against fire dangers possible.
+We need to ensure that Coloradans, especially in the 5th district, have the right to clean air and water, that we mitigate the dangers of Climate Change, and that we develop the greatest protections against fire dangers possible.
 Colorado Springs and vicinity has been home to 2 of the most destructive fires in the state and we must do better in mitigating and preventing future disasters.
 Our future and ability to live the American dream will depend on the sustainability of our natural resources that we depend on.

 Fire Prevention & Safety: Strengthen investments into the FEMA’s Fire Prevention and Safety program that supports fire prevention and invest heavily in fire science research to mitigate climate change that has increased the risk of wildfire dangers to tens of thousands of people in El Paso County.
 Wildfires have also posed enormous risks to water resources, elevated ozone matter and air quality risks on top of the physical dangers already present.